openshift/openshift-origin-design/web-console/Storage/OB-OB-Lifecycle-Management/OB-OBC-Lifecycle.md

 * Labels
 * Annotations
 * Creation time
+* Secret
 * Status
 * Storage class
 * Capacity data: Usage/ OBC quota/ pie chart for available
 * Bucket region
 * Object Bucket that was created by this claim
 [OBC quotas are out of scope for OCS 4.2: remove quota label for 4.2]

+Object bucket claim data (for application consumption):
+* Bucket name
+* Access Key
+* Secret Key
+* Endpoint
+*all data is masked and can be revealed by clicking on “Reveal Values”

 ![OBC details](img/OBC-overview.png)